EvanBacon/AWESOME-REACT-NATIVE-WEB/styling/view.md

 ---
+description: >-
+  React Native for web provides access to browser-only style properties.
+The following styles apply to any primitive that extends `ViewStylePropTypes` like Text, Image, TextInput, ScrollView, etc...
+---

+# View Styles

+---

 ### `elevation`

 (Android-only) Sets the elevation of a view, using Android's underlying [elevation API](https://developer.android.com/training/material/shadows-clipping.html#Elevation).
 This adds a drop shadow to the item and affects z-order for overlapping views.
 Only supported on Android 5.0+, has no effect on earlier versions.